gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

     #.
 Edit the code to scroll your name when the A button is pressed.
     #.
 Edit the code to display a happy face when the A button is pressed.
     #.
-Edit the code to display "B" when the B button is pressed.
+Edit the code to scroll your age when the B button is pressed.
     #.
 Edit the code to display a sad face when the B button is pressed.

     .. dropdown::